 Am I Eligible for a Dislocated Worker Program?

 Workers who have been terminated or laid off, or received notice that they will be terminated or laid off because of a permanent plant closing, a substantial layoff, foreign competition, and/or a lack of demand for their skills are eligible.

 Self-employed workers who are out of work because of the economy or a natural disaster may also be eligible.
 Manual labor including agriculture, farming, ranching, or fishing fall into this category, as do displaced homemakers.

 To determine if you may be eligible for Dislocated Worker Program services, check with your State Department of Labor.

 How to Explain Your Unemployment Status

 Dislocated workers should convey the circumstances underlying their unemployment in their job search communications.
-Make a clear statement on your resume, cover letter, applications and during your interview that indicates why you were displaced.
+Make a clear statement on your resume, cover letter, applications, and during your interview to explain why you were displaced.

 For example, you might say, "My position was eliminated when my department's function was outsourced.
 Evaluations and recommendations indicate that my performance was excellent."
 Provide recommendations or letters of introduction to employers to counteract any assumptions that you were terminated for cause.